 In a sea of H&M’s and Zara’s there’s a progressive subset of designers creating sustainable eco-friendly clothes.
 Case in point, Hartford-based artists and designers Nina Salazar and Amy Merli of Trashion Fashion.
 For the first time ever, the Arts Council will feature 1920’s inspired clothes and accessories designed by Trashion Fashion at our annual fundraiser, ARTini this Thursday (RSVP if you haven’t yet!).
-Read on for our q&a with the inspirational designers, Nina and Amy, and learn what it takes to design fashion from recyclable materials.
+If you like what you have heard so far then please read on for our q&a with the inspirational designers, Nina and Amy, and learn what it takes to make recycled clothing.

 1. How did you both get involved with Trashion Fashion?